 If this is the case, and Cricket Australia truly wanted to take a “statistical” approach, their statistical metric should be one which considers each individuals’ playing style.
 A possible method of doing so would be to look at how long it takes individual players to set themselves at the crease and look at the proportion of innings each player has managed to do so.
 This way, selectors can pick the batsmen who manage to “get their eye in” a higher proportion of the time and therefore will be more likely to dig-in at the crease and put the pressure back onto the bowling side.

-In the past, I have developed models which predict a batsman’s ability on any given score during an innings*.
+In a previous paper*, I have developed models which predict a batsman’s ability on any given score during an innings.
 The three main factors calculated by the model are (1) a player’s initial batting ability when new to the crease, (2) a player’s “eye in” batting ability when set and (3) the speed of transition between these two states.
 Batting ability is measured in terms of an “effective average”, which is essentially a players ability on a given score, in terms of a batting average.
 For example, Justin Langer himself has an estimated Test effective average of 18.3 when on a score 0, suggesting that when on a score of 0, he batted like a player with an average of 18.3.
 When Langer is set, and has his eye in, his effective average increases to 49.0.

 As an example, lets consider the Test careers of Justin Langer and Gary Kirsten, two opening batsmen with career batting averages of 45.27.
 If we had to make a choice between these two batsmen, who would we pick based on Cricket Australia’s statistical rationale?